Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Application: Gaussian graphical models

 \subsubsection{PIMH vs conditional SMC}

-The main challenge for the class of Gaussian graphical models is the effective coupling of the outer MCMC chain so that the size of the meeting times $\tau$ is not large.
+The main challenge for the class of Gaussian graphical models is the effective coupling of the outer MCMC chain so that the size of the meeting times $\tau$ is not too large.
 Following the discussion in Section~\ref{sec:simul}, PIMH yields smaller $\tau$ than conditional SMC.
-We therefore use Algorithm~\ref{alg:cmcmc} with $\rho=0$ here.
+We therefore use Algorithm~\ref{alg:cmcmc} with $\rho=1$ here.
+Even so, some chains fail to couple (Section~\ref{sec:ggm_results}), suggesting that lower values of $\rho$ would result in impracticably large meeting times.